 The body will go “ok I don’t know what you want me to do so I’m going to get a little bit good at all these instead of really good and any one of them”.
 This is what periodization is all about, NOT DOING THIS!

-So when programming for hockey keep power somewhere in there so you do not begin to lose it, this is especially important during the season.
+So, when programming for hockey keep power somewhere in there year-round so you do not begin to lose it, this is especially important during the season.

-I hope this blog post helped shed some light on the contribution power has to hockey performance, here’s some takeaway cliff notes of importance:
+I hope this blog post helped shed some light on the contribution that power has to hockey performance, here are some takeaway notes of importance:

 • Genetics play a big role in power potential